-• definitions of musical terms.

-- identification of musical symbols. - the "1 e + a" Counting System. - whole, half, quarter, and eighth rest symbols and values (possibly sixteenth note and rest combinations as well); 4/4, 3/4, 2/4, Common Time, and the meaning of the top/bottom numbers of these meters/time signatures. - how to notate this counting system in written form. - how to clap and count through rhythm exercises. - how to use resources such as metronomes. - how to improve upon their pulse control and beat keeping. - an ever-expanding vocabulary of rhythms and patterns, building upon previous experience.
+- additional definitions of musical terms. - identification of additional musical symbols. - the "1 e + a" Counting System. - whole, half, quarter, and eighth rest symbols and values (possibly sixteenth note and rest combinations as well); 4/4, 3/4, 2/4, Common Time, and the meaning of the top/bottom numbers of these meters/time signatures. - how to notate this counting system in written form. - how to clap and count through rhythm exercises. - multiple uses of a metronomes. - how to improve upon their pulse control and beat keeping. - an ever-expanding vocabulary of rhythms and patterns, building upon previous experience.
 (AAH) (AAPI)